Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of sale system based on LibreOffice and written with macro you can customize easily.
 Don't think it is a simple spreadsheet file, it has network multi-user capabilities and use proven database engine.
 Reduced typing needs interface allow great efficiency like in POS module made of one page only where invoices are recorded after one popup.

-CustomPOS main concepts are:
+CustomPOS main concepts:
 - You can customize this program easily with only basic programing skill.
 Some module has to be rewritten to fit yours needs, then you will appreciate full control over your software.
-- You are the master of your data: full database access let you correct any mistakes at their origin without living correcting records in database, you can also extract datas for statistic, accounting, etc ...
+- You are the master of your data: full database access let you do what you want: ecomerce, statistic, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)
 Click the link ↑